 WHAT IS SELF REGULATION?

-Self regulation is the ability to understand and manage behaviour and reactions to feelings and things happening around you.
-It includes being able to:
+Self regulation is the ability to understand and manage behaviour and reactions to

-- regulate reactions to emotions like frustration or excitement - calm down after something exciting or upsetting - focus on a task - refocus attention on a new task - control impulses - learn behaviour that helps you get along with other people.
+- regulate reactions to emotions like frustration or excitement - calm down after something exciting or upsetting - focus on a task - refocus attention on a new task - control impulses - learn behaviour to help get along with other people.

 WHY IS IT IMPORTANT?

 Self regulation helps children to:

-- learn at school self-regulation gives your child the ability to sit and listen in the classroom - behave in socially acceptable ways self-regulation gives children the ability to control impulses - make friends self-regulation gives children the ability to take turns in games, share toys and express emotions in appropriate ways - become more independent -self-regulation gives children the ability to make good decisions about their behaviour and learn how to behave in new situations - manage stress self-regulation helps children learn that they can cope with strong feelings
+- learn at school it gives children the ability to sit and listen in the classroom - behave in socially acceptable ways it helps children control impulses - make friends it helps children to take turns in games, share toys and express emotions in appropriate ways - become more independent -it gives children the ability to make good decisions about their behaviour and learn how to behave in new situations - manage stress it helps children learn how to cope with strong feelings